symfony/symfony-docs/translation.rst

 any translations.
 In this case, translations must be made for the default locale (i.e. to translate ``symfony.great`` to ``Symfony is great``).

-The second method is handy because the message key won't need to be changed in every translation file if you decide that the message should actually read "Symfony is really great" in the default locale.
+The second method is handy because the message key will not need to be changed in every translation file if you decide that the message should actually read "Symfony is really great" in the default locale.